ajinasokan/flutter_displaymode/README.md

 ## Methods

+Following methods are for >= 0.3.0 versions.
+For old version see [pub docs](https://pub.dev/documentation/flutter_displaymode/0.1.1/).

 ### Get supported modes

 `FlutterDisplayMode.supported` returns all the modes that can be set as the preferred mode.
 This always returns `DisplayMode.auto` as one of the modes.